lethanaxeger/KiBro-Chat/README.md

 You can use this code by:
 - Cloning this repository
   > git clone https://github.com/lethanaxeger/Kibro-Chat

 - Change you directory to Kibro-Chat (Change the ppath] following where the Kibro-Chat is saved)
-  > cd ]path]\Kibro-Chat
+  > cd [path]\Kibro-Chat

 - Change the port in c_socket.py as you like
   > ![port_c_socket](https://github.com/lethanaxeger/KiBro-Chat/assets/53499521/8144fe33-3a06-4839-9931-a8b47e84a516)

 - Run the server.py first
   > py .\server.py

 - Run the main.py
   > py .\main.py

+Voila!, KiBro is running in your web.
+You can use it in any devices.
+Just access the IP following with the same PORT.

-- If you're using python instead py, just change it to python
+###If you're using python instead py, just change it to python
   > python [example]